JarnoVC/ArtTracker/README.md

 - 🎯 **Filter Options** - View all artworks or just new ones
 - 💾 **Local Storage** - Uses JSON file storage for simple, lightweight data persistence
 - ⏱️ **Rate Limiting** - Gentle scraping with configurable delays (default 2s)
+- 📅 **Automated Daily Checkups** - Automatically sync following lists and check for new artworks on a schedule

 ## 🏗️ Tech Stack